Spatio-temporal modeling of urban extreme rainfall events at high resolution: Spatio-temporal modeling for extreme precipitation

 where $X^*_{\s,t}$ denotes the uniform marginal transformation of $X_{\s,t}$.
 The coefficient $\chi(\h,\tau)$ ranges from $0$ (asymptotic independence) to $1$ (perfect extremal dependence).
 For the chosen $r$-Pareto process, the extremal dependence of $\X$ can be summarized through the $r$-extremogram

 which describes the extremal dependence structure of $\X$ with respect to the conditional exceedance.
-This implies that $\mathbb{P}(X_{\s_0,t_0}>u)=1$ for large $u$.
 Under the Brown-Resnick model representation, this coefficient depends directly on the variogram and can be expressed as

-where $\Phi$ denotes the standard normal distribution function (see \cite{buhl2019semiparametric}) and $(\h,\tau)=(\s-\s_0,t-t_0)\in\Slags\times\Tlags$ reprensents the space-time lag with respect to the reference location.
+where $\Phi$ denotes the standard normal distribution function (\cite{buhl2019semiparametric}) and $(\h,\tau)=(\s-\s_0,t-t_0)\in\Slags\times\Tlags$ represents the space-time lag with respect to the reference location.
 This formulation entails that small values of $\gamma(\h,\tau)$ correspond to strong extremal dependence, whereas large variogram values imply weak dependence.
+Since $\gamma(\h,\tau)$ is obtained through the extremogram, which itself depends on a high threshold defining exceedances, the resulting quantity is denoted as an \emph{extremal variogram}, \textit{i.e}, a variogram describing the dependence structure of the extremes.
+For rainfall, it is natural to expect extremal dependence to vanish at large spatial or temporal lags.
+From \eqref{eq:chivario}, this requires the variogram $\gamma(\h,\tau)$ to diverge as $\|\h\|$ or $|\tau|$ increase.
+Consequently, the underlying Gaussian process $\W$ cannot be stationary, but must instead have stationary increments.
+This is consistent with the \emph{intrinsic} (stationary-increment) structure assumed for $\W$.